-The case of Navot is relatively clear: Jezebel, the Phoenician princess, used her political power to have Navot accused of cursing 'God and the king'.
-In this instance, it is significant that the heathen Queen accused Navot of cursing God, and not foreign idols.
-In contrast, the case of Micah is more complicated, as will be demonstrated by exploring the parallel texts in the table below:
+The case of Navot is relatively clear: Jezebel, the Phoenician princess, used her political power to have Navot accused of cursing ‘God and the king’.
+In this instance, it is significant that the idolatrous Queen accused Navot of cursing God, and not pagan gods.
+In contrast, the case of Micah is more complicated, as it was a matter of lack of clarity to the Sages themselves.
+But the next case of Micha is more complicated.
+From the various supplements to the original rule in Masekhet Sefer Torah we can learn that later generations found it difficult to explain or accept.